drejman/learning-notes/books/Software-Engineering-at-Google/tldrs.md

 - There is no silver bullet: empowering a knowledge-sharing culture requires a combination of multiple strategies, and the exact mix that works best for your organization will likely change over time.

+### Chapter 4.
+Engineering for Equity
+- Bias is the default.
+- Diversity is necessary to design properly for a comprehensive user base.
+- Inclusivity is critical not just to improving the hiring pipeline for underrepresented groups, but to providing a truly supportive work environment for all people.
+- Product velocity must be evaluated against providing a product that is truly useful to all users.
+  It’s better to slow down than to release a product that might cause harm to some users.

+### Chapter 5.
+How to Lead a Team
+- Don’t “manage” in the traditional sense; focus on leadership, influence, and serving your team.
+- Delegate where possible; don’t DIY (Do It Yourself).
+- Pay particular attention to the focus, direction, and velocity of your team.